 - The right to enjoy just and favourable conditions of work (ICESCR, Article 7; UDHR, Article 23): Employees have a right to just and favourable working conditions, including fair wages, equal remuneration for equivalent work, healthy and safe working conditions, the right to rest, leisure, holidays and a reasonable limitation of working hours as part of the conditions of work.

-- The right to a family life (ICESCR, Article 10): Working excessive hours can negatively impact a worker’s family life, both in having the time outside of work to meet a partner and create a family, as well as to enjoy a family life when one has a family.
+- The right to a family life (ICESCR, Article 10): Working excessive hours can negatively impact a worker’s family life, both in terms of having the time outside of work to meet a partner and start a family, as well as enjoying a family life when one has a family.

 Sustainable Development Goals (SDGs)

 - Goal 5 (“Achieve gender equality and empower all women and girls”), Target 5.4: Recognize and value unpaid care and domestic work through the provision of public services, infrastructure and social protection policies, and the promotion of shared responsibility within the household and the family as nationally appropriate.
 Limits on working time provide more time for both women and men to contribute more equally to unpaid care and domestic work.

 - Goal 8 (“Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all”), Target 8.8: Protect labour rights and promote safe and secure working environments of all workers, including migrant workers, particularly women migrants, and those in precarious employment.